 2. What if I don’t want to use an unused ticket credit when I’m booking online?

 Christopherson’s systems are set up to apply your unused credits sooner rather than later so you don’t lose the value of the old tickets.
-Therefore, online bookings automatically prompt us to use your credits.
+Therefore, online bookings prompt us to use your credits.

 If you do not want a credit used for a specific trip, you would need to contact our advisor team to book your reservation and document why you do not want to use the available credit on file.